 Can I paint _____?
 How To Paint_____?
 How do I paint ____? and the most frequently asked question I get asked is: Can you paint over varnished wood without sanding?

 These are the most frequently asked questions I receive in my inbox daily.
 My answer is – Yes! anything can be painted.
-With technology and paint formula improvements that have been introduced in the past decade – you can paint just about anything so that it has a lasting finish is possible.
+With technology and paint formula improvements that have been introduced in the past decade – you can paint just about anything so that it has a lasting finish.

 The most important thing to know about painting anything – it is not just about the paint!